Sichuan - A profile

 Foreign trade & foreign investment

-Sichuan’s foreign trade has grown strongly in the past few years, and it is the leading export base in the western China.
-Major exports include computer products, integrated circuits, jewellery, garment, footwear and steel.
-As a result of increased foreign investment in recent years, foreign trade conducted by foreign investment enterprises has risen.
-Sichuan has attracted one of the highest foreign direct investments among all the western provinces in recent years.
-Prominent multinational companies such as Intel**, Onsun, Sony, UPS, Sanyo and Kingfisher have invested in Sichuan, especially in Chengdu.
-By the end of 2015, 219 of the world’s largest 500 overseas companies had invested in Sichuan.12
+Sichuan’s foreign trade has grown strongly in the past few years and is the leading export base in the western region.
+Major trade partners in 2019 included the United States, the ASEAN countries, the European Union, Taiwan and Japan.
+Major export products included computer products, integrated circuits, garment, agricultural products and footwear.
+Major import products included integrated circuits, minerals, printed circuit boards and testing apparatus.
+As a result of increased foreign investment in recent years, foreign trade conducted by foreign investment enterprises (FIEs) has risen.
+In 2019, exports by FIEs accounted for 63.8 percent of the province’s total exports.
+Sichuan came first in attracting FDI among all western provinces.
+Prominent multinationals like Intel, Onsun, Sony, UPS, Sanyo and Kingfisher have invested in Sichuan, especially in its capital Chengdu.
+By the end of 2019, 247 of the world’s largest 500 overseas companies had invested in Sichuan.12

 Tourism

-The terrain and relief of the province descend from west to east in a bowl shape, contributing to a varied natural environment and unique landscape that make the province a highly popular travel destination.14 Sichuan has many attractions and is particularly famous for the giant panda and the Jiuzhaigou Valley.
-Chengdu is a historical and cultural city that is home to the Memorial Temple of Zhuge Liang, Research Base of Giant Panda Breeding, Sanxingdui Museum and the Kuanzhai Alley.
-Jiuzhaigou is renowned as a national geopark because of its geological relics, calcified pools, flows and waterfall as well as forest resources.15
+Sichuan has many tourist attractions and is particularly famous for the giant panda and the Jiuzhaigou Valley.
+Chengdu is a historical and cultural city that includes the Memorial Temple of Zhuge Liang, Research Base of Giant Panda Breeding, Sanxingdui Museum and the Kuanzhai Alley.
+Jiuzhaigou is renowned as a national geopark due to its geologial relics, calcified pools, flows and waterfalls, as well as forest resources.14

 Singapore & Sichuan